aws-samples/Oracle-monitoring-tool-with-Amazon-Cloudwatch/README.md

 custom19_dashboard
 Enter the Name of Custom Namespace for propagating Host Level metrics (Example - <RDS_Name>_Agent) custom19c_namespace
-Enter the Region of the Database Instance (Example - us-east-1) us-east-1
 These are the following Volume ID and the EC2 instance ID vol-12345a vol-67890b